 April is National Financial Literacy Month, but any time of year is a good time to discuss finances.
 Learn how to help improve your financial literacy and increase your savings with these tips and strategies.

-So what can we do to exorcize our financial demons and start planning a more secure future?
-There are a number of proven, practical steps that almost anyone can take to get their finances in order:
+It’s sometimes daunting just thinking about managing money.
+So, what can we do to start planning a more secure future?
+There are several proven, practical steps that almost anyone can take to start putting personal finances in order:

-Since you never know when a medical or financial emergency will strike, it’s important to save six to eight months of living expenses and keep it someplace safe and accessible.
+It’s important to save at least six to eight months of living expenses and keep it someplace safe and accessible.
 If you’re having trouble getting started, you can automate the process by having your bank transfer money on a regular basis from your checking account to your savings account.
 In most cases, there's no cost for this service, and you can start with as little as $25 a month.

-If you think about it, you stand to earn a lot of money over the course of your working life.
 Since your income potential is probably your greatest asset, be sure to protect it with life, health, and, possibly, disability insurance.
-That way, if something unfortunate happens during your prime earning years, you—or your loved ones—will be financially protected.
+That way, if something unfortunate happens during your prime earning years, you or your loved ones will be financially protected.